Justin Turner Preview, Player Props: Red Sox vs. Dodgers

-Justin Turner -- hitting .275 with a double, two home runs, four walks and 10 RBI in his past 10 games -- will be in action for the Boston Red Sox versus the Los Angeles Dodgers, with Julio Urias on the hill, on August 26 at 4:10 PM ET.
+After going 3-for-4 with a double, a home run and two RBI in his last game, Justin Turner and the Boston Red Sox take on the Los Angeles Dodgers (who will start Caleb Ferguson) at 1:35 PM ET on Sunday.

-He had a hitless performance in his most recent game (0-for-5) against the Dodgers.
+He collected two extra-base hits in his most recent game (3-for-4 with a double, a home run and two RBI) against the Dodgers.

 Justin Turner Game Info & Props vs. the Dodgers